EagleEvolution/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction

-Try to predict the salary of a Flight ticket using machine learning algorithms
+This project will predicts fare of Flight ticket

+<u> Installation</u>